What is the Master of Science in Renewable Energy Engineering?

-We are currently receiving applications for Fall 2014 for Options A and B. Oregon Tech encourages all prospective applicants to submit graduate application materials six months in advance of the planned enrollment date.
+We are currently receiving applications for Fall 2017.
+Oregon Tech encourages all prospective applicants to submit graduate application materials six months in advance of the planned enrollment date.
 Priority admission and Graduate Assistantships will be given to applications submitted by March 1st, but applications will be accepted up to May 1st for International Students and up to July 1st for US permanent residents.
 It is highly recommended applications be submitted as soon as possible.

 Candidates interested in earning a bachelor of science in electrical or renewable energy engineering may apply to the accelerated BS/MS program.
 Both degrees are awarded simultaneously at the completion of the program.

 - Undergraduate students earning a first bachelor's degree - Students enrolled in undergraduate BSEE or BSREE programs can usually complete both degrees within five years.

 - Post-baccalaureate students - Students who are interested in the MSREE but do not have undergraduate degrees in engineering may wish to consider this accelerated program.
 Coursework from a first bachelor's degree can often be used to meet BSREE and BSEE requirements, allowing students to focus on the upper-division technical courses that will prepare them for master's-level engineering work.

 To apply for the accelerated MSREE program, a student must be admitted to the undergraduate BSEE or BSREE program at Oregon Tech.